Henry Morton Stanley: Finding David Livingstone expedition (1871–1872)

+During the 700 mi expedition through the tropical forest, his thoroughbred stallion died within a few days after a bite from a tsetse fly, many of his porters deserted, and the rest were decimated by tropical diseases.
 Stanley found David Livingstone on 10 November 1871 in Ujiji, near Lake Tanganyika in present-day Tanzania.
 He later claimed to have greeted him with the now-famous line, "Dr. Livingstone, I presume?"
-However, this line does not appear in his journal from the time—the two pages directly following the recording of his initial spotting of Livingstone were torn out of the journal at some point—and it is likely that Stanley simply invented the pithy line sometime afterwards.
+This line does not appear in his journal from the time—the two pages directly following the recording of his initial spotting of Livingstone were torn out of the journal at some point—and it is likely that Stanley simply invented the pithy line sometime afterwards.
 Neither man mentioned it in any of the letters they wrote at this time, and Livingstone tended to instead recount the reaction of his servant, Susi, who cried out: "An Englishman coming!
 I see him!"
 The phrase is first quoted in a summary of Stanley's letters published by The New York Times on 2 July 1872.
 Stanley biographer Tim Jeal argued that the explorer invented it afterwards to help raise his standing because of "insecurity about his background", though ironically the phrase was mocked in the press for being absurdly formal for the situation.

-The Herald's own first account of the meeting, published 1 July 1872, reports:
+The Heralds own first account of the meeting, published 1 July 1872, reports:

 Preserving a calmness of exterior before the Arabs which was hard to simulate as he reached the group, Mr. Stanley said: – "Doctor Livingstone, I presume?"
 A smile lit up the features of the pale white man as he answered: "Yes, and I feel thankful that I am here to welcome you."

 Stanley joined Livingstone in exploring the region, finding that there was no waterway from Lake Tanganyika to the Nile.
 On his return, he wrote a book about his experiences: How I Found Livingstone; travels, adventures, and discoveries in Central Africa (1872).